kfoozminus/cheatsheets/kubernetes.md

     - configured the cluster to reschedule the instance on a new node when needed
     - Q: fahim couldn't run the deployment because he didn't have `EXPOSE` in his Dockerfile.
 After adding the line, deployment ran.
 And `--port` value in `kubectl run` command doesn't have to match `EXPOSE` value.
 Why?
     - `kubectl run busyboxkube --image=busybox` pods doesn't run because the os container have nothing to do - it will be in `Running` status as long as it has something to do - Shudipta added a infinite loop and it ran and you can run `kubectl exec -it <pod-name> sh` and run various comamnds on sh.
-      - QJenny - fahim asked how can I access bash/sh from it and run commands
   - `kubectl get deployments` shows the deployments, their instances and state.
   - `kubectl proxy` creates a proxy - so far kubectl were communicating with k8s cluster using api, but after proxy command we can communicate with k8s api too (through browser or curl)